lpkapil/wpjenkins/wp-content/plugins/math/readme.txt

 == Installation ==

-Upload the Math plugin to your blog, Activate it from plugins in admin section.
+Upload the Math plugin to your blog, Activate it from plugins in admin section.Have Fun!

 1, 2, 3: You're done!